18F/join.tts.gsa.gov/positions/Data-Analytics-Product-Managers.md

 #🔻🔻🔻🔻🔻
 key objectives:
   - Build or steward the product vision and lead end-to-end product development
     - You are an experienced product manager who can unite vision and execution to lead an interdisciplinary team in delivering the right value to the right people.
 You’re skilled at defining a meaningful end goal to galvanize your team, whether that means generating a product vision and strategy with your team or helping agency partners articulate and focus their vision and strategy.
-Successful product managers at TTS:
       - Establish a vision and ensure all team members and stakeholders have a shared understanding of product objectives, goals, and metrics
       - Analyze market demand and market fit, do competitive analysis, and guide build vs. buy or reuse approaches
       - Create a product strategy and roadmap and develop a communications strategy supporting product goals